baburerdem/Api-TRACE/README.md

 3. Run the script in a Python environment.

-4. Update the following variables on prompt:
+4. Enter the following variables on the prompt:
 	- `Write the name of the experiment video:` : Name of the experiment video such as SampleVideo.mp4.
 	- `Shock begin time (hh:mm:ss):`: Time when the shock was applied in the experiment video.
 	- `Shock duration (hh:mm:ss):`: Duration of the shock.